malikaratnayake/Polytrack/README.md

 ## Introduction

-Polytrack is designed to track multiple species of insect pollinators in complex dynamic environments and to monitor their pollination behaviour.
-It uses a combination of foreground-background segmentation and deep learning-based object detection for tracking.
-Polytrack is capable of indentifying and recording insect-flower interactions for pollination monitoring.
+Polytrack is designed to track multiple species of insect pollinators in diverse natural habitats or outdoor agricultural settings, monitoring their pollination behaviour in real-time.
+To achieve this, Polytrack uses a combination of foreground-background segmentation and deep learning-based object detection for accurate tracking.

+### About this version
+ This version of Polytrack (v3) will be continuously monitored and updated to incorporate new features and implement bug fixes.
+For previous versions of this software associated with publications, please refer to the repositories [Polytrack2.0](https://github.com/malikaratnayake/Polytrack2.0) and [Polytrack v1](https://github.com/malikaratnayake/Polytrack_v1).

-> ### New in this version:
+### What's New

-> - Ultralytics YOLOv8 based object detection model for improved tracking and easier implementation.
+- **Enhanced object detection and streamlined integration:** Now powered by Ultralytics YOLOv8 for improved tracking and easier implementation.
-> - Seperate YOLOv8 models for insect tracking and flower tracking.
+- **Specialized models for targeted tracking:** Offers separate YOLOv8 models for insect tracking and flower tracking, tailored to specific use cases.
-> - Simplified workflow.
+- **Simplified workflow:** A more intuitive and efficient user experience.
-> - Ability to reconstruct tracks from motion compression based videos [Beta!].
+- **Motion compression video track reconstruction:** Explore the ability to reconstruct tracks from motion compression-based videos (currently in beta).

 ## Installation and Dependencies

-Polytrack uses OpenCV for image processing and Ultralytics YOLOv8 for deep learning-based object detection.
-Dependencies related to this code is provided in `requirements.txt` and `environment_polytrack.yml` files.
+Polytrack utilizes OpenCV for image processing and Ultralytics YOLOv8 for deep learning-based object detection.
+Dependencies related to this code are provided in the requirements.txt and environment_polytrack.yml files.

 ### Training YOLOv8 Object detection model

-Polytrack uses a YOLOv8 object detection model to accuratly detect insects and flowers in the video.
-Polytrack comes with an option to use seperate YOLOv8 models for insect and flower detection.
-This enables use of existing annoted datasets with Polytrack.
-For more information on how to train YOLv8 model, please refer to the YOLOv8 tutorials below.
+Polytrack uses a YOLOv8 object detection model to accurately detect insects and flowers in videos.
+It offers the option to use separate YOLOv8 models for insect and flower detection, enabling the use of existing annotated datasets.
+For more information on training YOLOv8 models, please refer to the YOLOv8 tutorials below.

 - [How to Train YOLOv8 Object Detection on a Custom Dataset](https://blog.roboflow.com/how-to-train-yolov8-on-a-custom-dataset/)
 - [Model Training with Ultralytics YOLO](https://docs.ultralytics.com/modes/train/)

-Alternatively, you can downloaded pretrained YOLOv8 model for detecting four insect types (Honeybee, Syrphids, Lepidoptera and Vespids) and strawberry flowers [here](https://drive.google.com/drive/folders/1HR-dEtR69Rl_2Su5Dk06OGpXLXWYFL2v?usp=sharing).
-This dataset is associated with the articles published in [International Journal of Computer Vision](https://link.springer.com/article/10.1007/s11263-022-01715-4).
+Alternatively, you can download a pre-trained YOLOv8 model for detecting four insect types (Honeybee, Syrphids, Lepidoptera, and Vespids) and strawberry flowers [here.](https://drive.google.com/drive/folders/1HR-dEtR69Rl_2Su5Dk06OGpXLXWYFL2v?usp=sharing).
+This model is associated with the research article [Spatial monitoring and insect behavioural analysis using computer vision for precision pollination](https://link.springer.com/article/10.1007/s11263-022-01715-4) and the [Spatial monitoring and insect behavioural analysis dataset](https://doi.org/10.26180/21533760).

 ## Usage

-Code related to the core functionality of the Polytrack algorithm is in the folder "polytrack" of this repository.
+Code related to the core functionality of the Polytrack algorithm is located in the folder `polytrack` within this repository.

-Tracking parameters and working derectories of the code can be specified in the file "./polytrack/config.py".
-The user has the option of specifying a single input video or collection of videos.
-Descriptions related to the tracking parameters are defined alongside the parameter value.
+ Tracking parameters and working directories for the code can be specified in the file `./polytrack/config.py`.
+Users have the option to specify either a single input video or a collection of videos.
+Descriptions of each tracking parameter are provided alongside its corresponding value.

-After declaring relevant parameters, navigate to the root folder of the repository and run use the following command to run Polytrack.
+ After declaring the relevant parameters, navigate to the root folder of the repository and use the following command to execute Polytrack:

 ```
 python PolyTrack.py